DonLauer19/Min-Test/README.md

-Chapter3 exercise 8 from Introduction to Software Testing(second edition) book.
+Chapter 3 exercise 8 from Introduction to Software Testing(second edition) book.

 Develop a set of data-driven JUnit tests for the Min program.
 These tests should be for normal, not exceptional, returns.
 Make your @Parameters method produce both String and Integer values.